dafny-lang/rfcs/for-loops.md

 # Prior art
 [prior-art]: #prior-art

 Most popular languages have some form of `for` loop.
-In C, the first line of the proposed `for` loops would look like:
+In C-like languages, the first line of the proposed `for` loops would look like:

 ``` C
 for (int i = lo; i < hi; i++)